 VA Loan Rates Over Time

 Current VA Mortgage Rates

 Current 30 year VA loan rates average 4.41% nationally, and have changed by -0.23% over the past twelve months, according to data obtained from Ellie Mae.
 This is not an APR and does not factor in any closing costs or fees.

 If you're looking for the cheapest mortgage quotes in your area, start with a rate quote at one of the top nationally-ranked lenders and compare them to the average rate in your state on the right.
 This chart shows the average weekly mortgage rate for the 30- year, 15- year and 5/1 ARM for each state in the nation.
 Click on your state's name to see what most banks are charging for a mortgage in your state.

 Should You Obtain a Mortgage Now?

-If you're thinking about buying a home in 2018, the rising interest rate trend means that you should consider applying for mortgages soon.
+If you're thinking about buying a home in 2019, the current dip in rates makes this a great time to apply for a mortgage.
 Delaying the date you lock in a rate may increase the long-term cost of your home loan.
-To understand the savings at stake, consider that a $400,000 balance for a 30-year loan at May's average rate of 4.59% would cost $2,048 before taxes and insurance.
-At January's average rate of 4.45%, that same balance would have cost $806 per month—a significant difference in both short-term and lifetime interest compared to today's rate.
+To understand the savings at stake, consider that a $200,000 balance for a 30-year loan at today's average rate of 4.00% would mean a monthly payment of $764 before taxes and insurance.
+At March's average rate of 4.45%, that same balance would have cost $806 per month—a significant difference in both short-term and lifetime interest compared to today's rate.
 This illustrates how important it is to shop across multiple lenders to make sure you're getting the best deal possible.